 Catherine Shepard Bloomer

 Her research interests include the body and gender in medieval literature and the historical conception of disability.
-She is also pursuing research in comparative literature and feminist scholarship with special regard to disease, disability, and violence against the body.
-Her dissertation focuses on disability in Dante’s works and times.
+She is also pursuing research in comparative literature and feminist scholarship with special regard to disease and violence.
+Her dissertation, Blameless Defect: A Dantean Model of Disability, focuses on disability in Dante’s works and times.
 You can follow her work at catherinebloomer.com.